-Anne Marie Morris was elected the Member of Parliament for Newton Abbot in 2010, was re-elected in May 2015 with a majority of 11,235 and then again in June 2017 with a further increased majority of 17,160 and most recently in December 2019 with an other increased majority of 17,160.
-Anne Marie lives in Newton Abbot and has a family history in Devon that can be traced back some 200 years, she also likes to get out and about in the community with her two dogs (Perdie and Darcy).
-Anne Marie holds regular surgeries across the constituency and also meets constituents in Westminster.
-See the ‘Events’ page for more information on where your local surgeries are and how to book an appointment.
+Anne Marie Morris was first elected the Member of Parliament for Newton Abbot in 2010 and was re-elected in May 2015 with an increased majority of 11,235, June 2017 with a further increased majority of 17,160 and most recently in December 2019 with an other increased majority of 17,501.
+Anne Marie lives in Newton Abbot and has a family history in Devon that can be traced back some 200 years.
+She likes to get out and about in the community with her dog (Charlie).
+Anne Marie holds regular surgeries and also meets constituents in Westminster.
+See the ‘Events’ page for more information on when surgeries are and how to book an appointment.

 Anne Marie dedicates much of her time in Westminster to issues relating to health and social care, small businesses and the UK’s future outside of the European Union.
 She has set up three APPGs since her re-election in 2017 and is the current Chairperson of these groups.
 The first is on Rural Health and Social Care, inspired by the problems faced in the health and care sector in the South West because of the regions rurality.
 The second, is on Business Brexit, considering how businesses can overcome the challenges and make the most of the opportunities presented by Brexit.
 In Autumn 2018, she also set up the APPG on Access to Medicines and Medical Devices which examines pricing, funding and wider access issues relating to the availability of medicines and medical technologies on the NHS in England.

-Anne Marie is currently a member of the Public Accounts Committee during this Parliament, a committee that oversees and analyses government expenditure to ensure that money is well spent.
-She regularly leads on matters regarding health and education expenditure.
+Anne Marie was a member of the Public Accounts Committee during the last Parliament, a committee that oversees and analyses government expenditure to ensure that money is well spent.
+She regularly led on matters regarding health and education expenditure.
 Towards the end of the last Parliament, she also joined the Health & Social Care Select Committee.